-17.12.040 Department review, determination of completeness and staff report.
+17.12.0450 Department review, determination of completeness and staff report.

-- (1) The department shall review the completeness of the amendment received on or before the last business day of December before adding it to the docket for the subsequent year.
+- (1) The department shall review the completeness of quasi-judicial amendments, except an amendment to an urban growth area, received on or before the last business day of December before adding it to the docket.
 If the department determines that an application remains incomplete by the following first business day of April, the department shall consider the application lapsed and will recommend removing it from the docket or postponing it until the following year's docket. - (12) The department shall review complete applications for quasi-judicial amendments, except an amendment to an urban growth area, comprehensive plan and development regulation amendments as provided below: - (a) Where a development regulation amendment requires a comprehensive plan amendment, the department shall process both amendments simultaneously. - (b) Within 28 calendar days after receiving an application, the department shall mail, electronically mail, or provide in person a written determination to the applicant, stating that either: - (i) The application is complete. - (ii) The application is incomplete and what is necessary to make the application complete. - (c) Incomplete or Incorrect Applications.
 When an application is determined to be incomplete or incorrect, the review authority shall identify, in writing, the specific requirements or information necessary to constitute a complete application. - (i) When additional information is required, the applicant shall have 90 calendar days from the date of the written notification of incompleteness to submit the required information to the department.
-If the applicant does not submit the required information within the 90-day period, the project permit application shall automatically lapse. - (ii) Prior to the lapse date, the applicant may request, in writing, an extension in order to provide the required information.
-The review authority may grant up to two three-month extensions if it is determined that the required studies or information warrants additional time.
-Financial hardship shall not be considered for extensions of deadlines. - (iii) Upon submittal of the additional information, the review authority shall, within 14 calendar days, issue a letter of completeness or, in accordance with subsection (c)(i) of this section, identify what additional information is required.
+If the applicant does not submit the required information within the 90-day period, the project permit application shall automatically lapse.

-17.12.040(2)(e)
+17.12.050(2)(e)

-During the Planning Commission or Board of County Commissioner steps it is common for commissioners to request additional information related to the approval criteria.
+Subsection (2)(e) - During the Planning Commission or Board of County Commissioner steps it is common for commissioners to request additional information related to the approval criteria.